 \begin{definition} Let $(I,f,w,B)\in\I$ with a basic search tree $T=(V,A)$, and for any $\emptyset\neq S\in V$, let $\pi^S\colon C(S) \to \{0,1\}$ be a decision function.
 Then, for any $S\in V$, the function $u^T_S\colon C(S)\to \R_{\geq 0}$,

-is called a \emph{lazy evaluation scheme in $S$ on $T$}, and $\frac{u^T_S(c)}{w_c}$ is called the \emph{lazy relative marginal gain} of $c$ with respect to $S$ regarding $T$.
+is called a \textbf{lazy evaluation scheme in $S$ on $T$}, and $\frac{u^T_S(c)}{w_c}$ is called the \textbf{lazy relative marginal gain} of $c$ with respect to $S$ regarding $T$.
 If the context clearly indicates which search tree $T$ we refer to, we use $u_S$ to represent $u_S^T$. \end{definition}

 Given an instance $(I, f, w, B)$ with a basic search tree and a node $S \neq \emptyset$ with a decision function $\pi^S$, the computation of the marginal gain of an element $c\in C(S)$ is avoided if $\pi^S(c) = 0$.
 In this case, a corresponding lazy evaluation scheme inherits the upper bound $u^T_{S^P}(c)$ on the marginal gain of $c$ from the parent node $S^P$ to the current node $S$.

-To formally incorporate the concept of lazy evaluation schemes in Algorithm~\ref{alg1}, we define the analogous to the fractional knapsack value with respect to a given lazy evaluation scheme. \begin{definition} Let $(I,f,w,B)\in\I$ with a basic search tree $T=(V,A)$.
-For any $S\in V$, and any $J\subseteq C(S)$, we define the \emph{lazy fractional knapsack value} with respect to the lazy evaluation scheme $u^T_S$ in $S$ on $T$ by
+To formally incorporate the concept of lazy evaluation schemes in Algorithm~\ref{e_alg1}, we define the analogous to the fractional knapsack value with respect to a given lazy evaluation scheme. \begin{definition} Let $(I,f,w,B)\in\I$ with a basic search tree $T=(V,A)$.
+For any $S\in V$, and any $J\subseteq C(S)$, we define the \textbf{lazy fractional knapsack value} with respect to the lazy evaluation scheme $u^T_S$ in $S$ on $T$ by

 \end{definition}